culvertsoft/mgen/README.md

 ### Performance

 So far we've only run some basic performance tests, but the results are promising.
-Binary serialization for objects of 'normal' complexity performs around 1-2 GBit/s (Java,C++), depending on compiler and platform.
+Single threaded binary serialization speed of objects is about 1-2 GBit/s (Java,C++), depending on compiler and platform.
 JSON serialization performance is about half of that.

 ## Building MGen